vmware-archive/dr-frankenstyle/README.md

 cascades correctly.

-**We suggest using [gulp-dr-frankenstyle](https://www.npmjs.com/package/gulp-dr-frankenstyle) rather than this module.** It is easier to use and allows you to stream into other handy plugins.
+**We suggest using [gulp-dr-frankenstyle](https://www.npmjs.com/package/gulp-dr-frankenstyle) rather than this module directly.** It is easier to use and allows you to stream into other handy plugins.
 If you'd still like to install dr-frankenstyle directly, this is how you do it:

 ## Installing